How to Become a Web Developer

 With nearly every industry relying on the internet to manage business operations, web development is an in-demand skill that can offer a wide variety of job opportunities.
 Understanding how to become a web developer can be the first step toward a successful career.

-“If you’re pursuing a career in technology, you have to be committed to perpetual learning,” said Linda Gaston, a web development manager and adjunct instructor at Southern New Hampshire University (SNHU).
+“If you’re pursuing a career in technology, you have to be committed to perpetual learning,” said Linda Gaston, a web development manager and adjunct instructor in STEM programs at Southern New Hampshire University (SNHU).
 “You’ll always have to be in a learning state.
 Technology pops up so quickly, much of your learning will have to be self-directed and through self-discovery.”

 Are you ready to learn valuable skills and prepare for an exciting technology career?
 Before you begin to explore how to become a developer, it’s important to understand what web development is and what a web developer does.

 Web development is a broad field that plays a role in almost every industry.
 As a web developer, you could work to design websites or program the latest mobile app.
 You could create cloud-based software that helps businesses run more efficiently or be responsible for the user experience of an e-commerce website.

 As the world becomes more reliant on the internet for nearly all aspects of daily life and more businesses embrace a remote workforce, quality web development is a key part of running a successful business.

 In fact, websites that load slowly lead to a $2.6 billion loss in revenue worldwide every year, thanks to customers who won’t wait to make a purchase, according to an article from WebFX.
 The same article also reported that 89% of users take their business to a competitor after having a poor user experience on a company’s website.

 And as more businesses work to manage remote employees, web developers are also in demand to improve the software and other tools needed to bring teams together virtually, said SNHU adjunct instructor and web developer Dr. Francis Manning.